The Secret to Keeping Top Retail Talent? Perks They Control

 The True Cost of Retail Turnover

-• Average cost to replace a retail employee: $4,896 (Inspirus, 2025)
+• Average cost to replace one retail employee: $4,896 (Inspirus, 2025)

-• Annual turnover rates: 24.9%–38.3% overall; up to 85% for part-time roles (DailyPay, 2024)
+• Annual turnover rate: 24.9%–38.3% overall; up to 85% for part-time roles (DailyPay, 2024)

-Why Retail Employees Leave—And What Makes Them Stay
+Why Retail Employees Leave — and What Makes Them Stay

 • Low engagement: 70% of retail employees report feeling disengaged at work (People in Retail Awards, 2025).